Website privacy notice

 We are keen to communicate our activities, institutional views, latest news and points of excellence with staff, stakeholders, students, alumni and supporters.
 We do this by providing information through a range of online and offline channels including publications, events, press releases, social media and email.

 In order to do this we have a database that contains personal data collected by the University during the course of our relationship with our stakeholders, staff, students, and alumni.
 We aim to keep your data up to date and welcome any updates to your details or corrections to any inaccuracies you may wish to provide.
-In addition when you provide your personal data to a University of Manchester Faculty, School or Department you will receive specific information from them informing you about the ways it will be used.
+In addition, when you provide your personal data to a University of Manchester Faculty, School or Department, you will receive further specific information from them informing you about the ways it will be used.

 We value our relationship with you and we use your personal data to personalise our communications, improve our services and ensure we work efficiently and effectively.
+If you are a member of the public subscribing to any of our email communications, and you have not previously purchased any products or services from the University, our legal basis to process your personal data will be your consent.

 Unless you have requested otherwise, your data is accessible to the University and its Schools, Faculties, Institutes, Centres, divisions, directorates and recognised alumni associations connected to the University.
 It is used and processed for a full range of communications and programmes involving academic and administrative departments.
 These include the following communications and marketing activities (by mail, email and telephone):